Glendale Methodist Episcopal Church

 Glendale Methodist Episcopal Church is a historic church at 615 Haddonfield-Berlin Road (CR 561), at the junction with White Horse Road (CR 673), in the Glendale section of Voorhees Township, Camden County, New Jersey, United States.
-It was added to the National Register of Historic Places on August 4, 1995 for its significance in community planning, development, and education from 1855 to 1920.
+It was added to the National Register of Historic Places on August 4, 1995, for its significance in community planning, development, and education from 1855 to 1920.
 At the time of its construction, the village of Glendale was impacted by the train station stop of Ashland on the Camden Atlantic Railroad.
 Because of the railroad, Philadelphians and shore villagers came to trade and do business.

 Building design

-The Greek Revival church building was constructed in 1855 on a sloped piece of land.
-It includes a church on the top level and a public school on the bottom level.
-The church entrance, directly facing Haddonfield-Berlin Road, includes a few steps that bring you to the door, bringing you to the back of the church.
-The direct opposite side of the house, at the bottom end of the slope, brings you into the school.
+The Greek Revival church building was constructed in 1855 on a sloped piece of land with a church on the top level and a school on the bottom level.
+The church entrance, directly facing Haddonfield-Berlin Road, includes a few steps to the door of a small entry to the church.
+The direct opposite side of the building, at the bottom end of the slope, has an entry to the school.